St. Johns River Boating: A Local’s Guide to Sanford & DeBary Adventures

 - Life Jackets & Personal Flotation Devices (PFDs):

 - Check for enough PFDs for everyone whether it is a boat rental or boat charter.
+Infants must have a U.S. Coast Guard approved infant jacket on at all times.

 - Regularly check for damage or wear on life jackets and replace as needed.